-Collaborative online learning is usually called “online teams” or “online groups.” myCourses Groups and Discussions tools, along with web-conferencing tools like Adobe Connect, enable instructors to create student groups that can collaborate easily online, and help eliminate logistical problems associated with face-to-face group meetings.
+Collaborative online learning is usually called “online teams” or “online groups.” myCourses Groups and Discussions tools, along with web-conferencing tools like Zoom, enable instructors to create student groups that can collaborate easily online, and help eliminate logistical problems associated with face-to-face group meetings.

 By encouraging students to use these online collaboration tools, you can monitor their progress and intervene, if needed, so you won't be surprised at the end of the project when students suggest that some members weren't cooperative, didn’t contribute, or that the project went off-track.